aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

     * master

 As we said, you're on master.
 In order to switch between branches you would run `git checkout` with different arguments.
-Let's create a new one called `other_branch` (or whatever you want).
+Let's create a new branch called `other_branch` (or whatever you want).
 We run:

     git checkout -b other_branch